falgon/htcc/README.md

 ## About emoji of commit messages

 The emoji included in the commit message is used according to [gitmoji](https://gitmoji.carloscuesta.me/).

+## FAQ

+### Your compiler is inefficient :)

+I know.
+This is a compiler made for research, not for practical purposes.
+And the author also developed the compiler for the first time.
+If you can suggest improvements, please submit issues or send PRs.
+Thanks in advance for all the improvements.

+### When I try to play with ghci, I get a warning "WARNING:. is owned by someone else, IGNORING!".

+Check your permissions.
+The answer on [stack overflow](https://stackoverflow.com/questions/24665531/ghci-haskell-compiler-error-home-user-ghci-is-owned-by-someone-else-ignor) may be useful.

 ## References